Art-Sells/Arells/Build-Notes.md

 - - Profits/Losses:
 - - Date Purchased: mm/dd/yy
 --------
-- - Portfolio (before anything is added) {look at VavityTester for example}, add /ethereum/bitcoin to porfolio session loader so it loads the correct amounts
+- - Portfolio (before anything is added) {look at VavityTester for example}, add /ethereum/bitcoin to porfolio session loader so it loads the correct amounts, *test for long numbers and ensure they are cut off*
 - - - (Add Investments)
 - - - - when button above clicked, it shows:
 - - - - $ Purchased Value: VAPAHistoricalPrice x bitcoinAmount